 1 dead, 3 injured after shooting near Questend Drive South

-UPDATE: The Marion County Coroner’s Office on Friday identified the woman shot and killed as 48-year-old Heather Walters.
+INDIANAPOLIS (WISH) — A 48-year-old woman is dead and three others were injured in a shooting on the city’s west side on Thursday night, according to the Indianapolis Metropolitan Police Department.

-INDIANAPOLIS (WISH) — One person is dead and three others were injured in a shooting on the city’s west side on Thursday night, according to the Indianapolis Metropolitan Police Department.
+The Marion County Coroner’s Office on Friday identified the woman as Heather Walters.

 Around 9:25 p.m.
 Thursday, IMPD officers were dispatched to the 2800 block of Questend Drive South on a report of a person shot.
 That is a residential area on the city’s west side.
 When officers arrived to the scene, they found two people with gunshot wound injuries.
 The victims were taken to local hospitals.